fadden/CiderPress2/DiskArc/Disk/Woz-notes.md

 effective for capturing the attributes of copy-protected media.

 The format supports 5.25" and 3.5" floppy disks.
-It has a number of features intended for use by emulators, such as a boot sector format declaration and hardware compability flags.
+It has a number of features intended for use by emulators, such as a boot sector format declaration and hardware compatibility flags.

 ## File Structure ##